 Though it is predominantly grown for its seeds, the leaves are an important vegetable in South Asia.
 It is classified as a weed in some parts of the world.
 These are the greens from the seeds of which the nutritious staple amaranth grain or rajgira atta is made.

 Amaranthus cruentus is an important leaf vegetable crop cultivated throughout the tropics.
 The leaves are rich in vitamin A, calcium, and potassium.
 The seeds of grain amaranth are valued for their high protein content (up to 15%).

-This amaranth is also high in lysine, iron, and fibre, all of which are useful as functional ingredient in cereal products.
+This amaranth is also high in lysine, iron, and fibre, all of which are useful as functional ingredients in cereal products.
 Amaranth oil is high in squalene, a powerful antioxidant used as a dietary supplement for diabetes and those suffering from hypertension and metabolic disorders

 Amaranth cruentus forage meal and extruded grains have been used as feed ingredients for broilers.
 It is also used as fodder or animal feed.

 The red dye from amaranth leaves is used to color alcoholic beverages in Bolivia and northwestern Argentina, to color maize dough in Mexico and the southwestern United States, and to dye foods and beverages in Ecuador.